• English

 Decorations Inside The Tomb

 The tomb features fewer decorations than many others in the valley.
 Mentuherkhepshef is shown alone without being escorted by his father.
 The corridor has decorations of text in red and black text in three columns inside.
 Beneath the texts are pairs of fire-spitting cobras depicting Isis and Nepthys on one side and Serget and Neit on the other.
-The decoration depicts the excellent work of the people who made the same.
-There are texts from the Book of the Dead seen on the walls of the corridor.
-A peculiar feature is the detailed costumes of the devotees, a figure of Thoth is shown wearing a belt whose buckle has the cartouche of King Ramesses IX.
-Other scenes include the tomb owner paying worship to several deities such as Osiris, Khonsu, Thoth, and Ptah.
+The decoration shows the excellent work of the people who made the same.
+There are texts from the Book of the Dead on the corridor's walls.
+A peculiar feature is the detailed costumes of the devotees; a figure of Thoth is shown wearing a belt whose buckle has the cartouche of King Ramesses IX.
+Other scenes include the tomb owner worshiping several deities such as Osiris, Khonsu, Thoth, and Ptah.

 Discoveries Inside KV19

-Only a few pieces of funerary equipment were found inside the tomb and very little was recovered.
-Fragments of objects made from black stone depicting a part of a sarcophagus most probably were found.
-Foundation deposits near the entry were found including ostraca, faience, and calcite plagues, which bared the name of Ramesses IV.
-A limestone plague bearing the name of Ramesses X was also found.
+Only a few pieces of funerary equipment were found inside the tomb, and very little was recovered.
+Fragments of objects made from black stone depicting a part of a casket were most probably found.
+Foundation deposits near the entry were found, including ostraca, faience, and calcite plagues, which bore the name of Ramesses IV.
+A limestone plaque bearing the name of Ramesses X was also found.
 Fragments of limestone stela could also be seen.
 Remains of multiple intrusive burials by Belzoni were later found.
-The number of mummies which the tomb contained still remains uncertain.
+The number of mummies which the tomb contained remains uncertain.
 However, the carnage style indicates that the bodies belong to people from the 22nd dynasty in Egypt.
-KV19 is believed to have been built for Ramesses Setherkhepshef who was also recognized by the name Ramesses VII, but later on, it became the property of Mentuherkhepshef and the findings to depict this as well.
+KV19 is believed to have been built for Ramesses Setherkhepshef, whom Ramesses VII also recognized.
+Still, later on, it became the property of Mentuherkhepshef, and the findings also depict this.

 • Egypt consultant